Universal decoherence due to gravitational time dilation

-The superposition principle is a major cornerstone of quantum mechanics.
-Quantum interference experiments have demonstrated superpositions of neutrons \cite{ref:COW1975}, atoms \cite{ref:Chu1991} and even large molecules \cite{ref:Arndt1999, ref:Eibenberger2013}, however, quantum superpositions are not accessible on human scales.
-The origin of the quantum-to-classical transition is still an active field of research and a prominent role in this transition is commonly attributed to decoherence \cite{ref:GiuliniBook,ref:Zurek2003}: due to interaction with an external environment, a particle loses its quantum coherence.
-Many specific models have been studied in which a particle interacts with its environment, such as for example scattering with surrounding phonons \cite{ref:Caldeira1983}, photons \cite{ref:Joos1985} and gravitational waves \cite{ref:Anastopoulos1996, ref:Lamine2006, ref:Blencowe2013}.
-A different approach in explaining classicality is taken in so-called ``collapse models'', in which macroscopic superpositions are prohibited without any external environment \cite{ref:Penrose1996, ref:Diosi1989}.
-Such models are often inspired by general relativity but they all rely on a postulated breakdown of quantum mechanics.
-In contrast, here we show the existence of decoherence due to general relativistic time dilation without any breakdown of quantum mechanics and which takes place even for isolated composite systems.
-We show that even the weak time dilation on earth is already sufficient to decohere the position of micro-scale composite quantum systems.
+One of the most striking features of quantum theory is the quantum superposition principle.
+It has been demonstrated in numerous experiments with diverse systems, such as neutrons \cite{ref:COW1975}, atoms \cite{ref:Chu1991} and even large molecules \cite{ref:Eibenberger2013}.
+However, quantum superpositions are not observed on everyday, macroscopic scales.
+The origin of the quantum-to-classical transition is still an active field of research.
+A prominent role in this transition is commonly attributed to decoherence \cite{ref:GiuliniBook,ref:Zurek2003}: due to interaction with an external environment, a particle gets entangled with its environment and loses its quantum coherence.
+Many specific models have been studied in which a particle interacts with its surrounding, such as a bath of phonons \cite{ref:Caldeira1983}, photons \cite{ref:Joos1985,ref:Hackermuller2004}, spins \cite{ref:Prokof'ev2000,ref:Hanson2008} and gravitational waves \cite{ref:Anastopoulos1996,ref:Lamine2006,ref:Blencowe2013}.
+An alternative route to explain classicality is taken in so-called wave function collapse models, which postulate an inherent breakdown of the superposition principle at some scale without any external environment \cite{ref:Penrose1996,ref:Diosi1989,ref:Bassi2013}.
+Such models are often inspired by general relativity but they rely on a fundamental modification of quantum theory.
+In contrast, here we derive the existence of decoherence due to time dilation without any modification of quantum mechanics and which takes place even for isolated composite systems.
+We show that even the weak time dilation on Earth is already sufficient to decohere micro-scale quantum systems.